agroce/muttfuzz/README.md

 **Q**: How good is MuttFuzz?

 **A**: We're not sure yet, experiments are pending.
 We know that a source-based variant of the same technique, somewhat less tuned, outperformed AFLplusplus on FuzzBench, so we're optimistic that this is both easier to use and even more effective than that.
-In our limited experiments thus far, it is dramatically improving fuzzing a toy benchmark using AFL, much more than the source-based approach did.
+In our limited experiments thus far, it is dramatically improving fuzzing a toy benchmark using AFL, much more than the source-based approach did, and, one more realistic "anecdata" suggests it's well worth trying out on stubborn fuzzing targets.
+An extremely subtle bug in a Turbo Boyer-Moore-Horspool search implementation, originally detected after literally months of fuzzing and billions of executions, via this harness (https://github.com/agroce/deepstate-boyer-moore-horspool/), can be detected easily and consistently using MuttFuzz.
+Your target may have similar behaviors that are rendered much easier to detect via mutant fuzzing.

 **Q**: Why is fuzzing mutants helpful?